membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 $ brew install clang-format portaudio ffmpeg libmad pkg-config
 ```

+Alternatively, you can use our docker image that already contains all libraries you need to smoothly run any membrane code.
+You can read more about how to do it [here](https://tutorials.membraneframework.org/tutorials/videoroom/2_EnvironmentPreparation.html#setting-environment-with-the-use-of-docker).

 ### Creating a Project

 While installing Elixir you'll get a bunch of useful tools.
 One of them is [Mix](https://hexdocs.pm/mix/Mix.html).
 As you can read in its documentation preface: